-Life can be challenging to navigate, especially when our health is negatively impacted.
+Life can be challenging to navigate, especially when our health and relationships are negatively impacted.
 How we adapt to challenges can reduce suffering, increase connection, and build resilience.

 Dr. Jessica Del Pozo

 I am a licensed clinical psychologist with specialized training in health psychology and extensive professional experience in large and small health care organizations.
 As a clinician and researcher, I have worked in cardiology, gastroenterology, primary care, physical medicine, sleep medicine, and chronic pain management settings.

 My passion is to support the wellbeing of people suffering from many of life's challenges.
 I frequently see people with chronic medical problems, insomnia, pain, fatigue, stress, anxiety, depression, and conflict.